 - Pain during and after sexual intercourse

 - Pain in the vulvar or interlabial area

 What causes pelvic pain?

 There is no simple answer to this question, as finding the cause of your pelvic pain can sometimes be complicated.
-Your body is an incredible creation of interconnected systems, and sometimes pain can be caused by one thing or a combination of several conditions.
-With your pelvic physiotherapist, you can work together to address your pelvic pain but discovering the root cause of your pain may take time.
+Your body is an incredible creation of interconnected systems, and sometimes, pain can be caused by one thing or a combination of several conditions.
+With your pelvic physiotherapist, you can work together to address your pelvic pain.
+However, keep in mind that discovering your pain’s root cause may take time.